Cas1997/Low-Photon-Generator/README.md

 ## How to run

-This program can be run by adding it to the exampels folder of pythia and adding the following lines to the makefile
+This program can be build by adding it to the exampels folder of pythia and adding the following lines to the makefile
 ```make
 # Low Photon Gen
 low_run: $(PYTHIA) low_run.cc low_Gen.cc